Assembler Working 🔗

 • RegisterNotPresent and OpcodeNotPresent are two custom exceptions present at the moment.

-1. All programs must start with the start: keyword.
+1. All programs must start with the start: keyword and must end with end:.

 2. Once start is initiliased, all instructions must be indented with spaces of 4.